Journal

 RewriteCond %{QUERY_STRING} ^rss=1$

-RewriteRule ^(.*)$ http://feeds.feedburner.com/yourfeed
+RewriteRule ^(.*)$ https://feeds.feedburner.com/yourfeed

 RewriteCond %{QUERY_STRING} ^atom=1$

-RewriteRule ^(.*)$ http://feeds.feedburner.com/yourfeed [R,L]
+RewriteRule ^(.*)$ https://feeds.feedburner.com/yourfeed [R,L]

 After the closing </Ifmodule> tag, you will want to add these three lines:

-Redirect /rss http://feeds.feedburner.com/sonspring
+Redirect /rss https://feeds.feedburner.com/sonspring

-Redirect /atom http://feeds.feedburner.com/sonspring
+Redirect /atom https://feeds.feedburner.com/sonspring

 Options -Indexes